Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Add Firewall Rules

-We need to manually add rules so traffic on the physical NICs goe somewhere.
+We need to add rules manually so traffic on the physical NICs goes somewhere.

 Our first rule to allow eth3 to access the Internet